prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_3.en.md

 Behind the house were fields and behind the fields was the timber.

-A line of lombardy poplars ran from the house to the dock.
+A line of poplars ran from the house to the dock.

 Other poplars ran along the point.